-From the 32-bits (4 bytes) frame obtained after the "Read Angular Rate" instruction, the 24-bits word of angular rate data (RATE) must be extracted as shown below in Figure 21.
+From the 32-bits (4 bytes) frame obtained after the "Read Angular Rate" instruction, the 24-bits word of angular rate data (RATE) must be extracted as shown below in Figure 22.

-DRY and ST are respectively the "data ready" and "self-test" bits, also directly available on Pins 19 and 16 of the sensor.
+DRY and ST are respectively the "data ready" and "self-test" bits.

-Figure 21: Angular rate reading frames and data organization
+Figure 22: Angular rate reading frames and data organization